playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 # Using Play Slick

-The Play Slick module makes [Slick](http://slick.typesafe.com/) a first-class citizen of Play.

-The Play Slick module consists of two features:
+The Play Slick module makes [Slick](http://slick.typesafe.com/) a first-class citizen of Play, and consists of two primary features:

   - Integration of Slick into Play's application lifecycle.
   - Support for [[Play database evolutions|Evolutions]].